First visit to Lake Louise

 The three things you need to sort out

-Before you arrive at the park gate, you need to have three things settled:
+Before you arrive at the park gate, have three things settled:

 What to realistically expect

-Peak summer (July, August, and the larch window in late September) is genuinely busy.
-Lakeshore parking fills before 4am on peak days, well before most people are awake.
-All shuttle operators, including the private ones, sell out regularly.
-The lakeshore itself is crowded by mid-morning.
-This is not a place where you can arrive at noon on a Saturday in August without a pre-booked plan and expect things to work out.
+Peak summer (July, August, and the larch window in late September) is very busy.
+Lakeshore parking can fill before dawn, shuttle and operator seats can fill, and the lakeshore itself is crowded by mid-morning.
+This is not a place where a noon arrival on a peak Saturday works well without a pre-booked access plan.

-It is also not necessary to arrive at 4am or book a guided tour.
-A reasonable plan — shuttle booked in advance, arriving at the Park and Ride by 8:30 or 9am, a clear sense of which lake first and how to get to the second — makes the whole day go smoothly.
+It is also not necessary for most visitors to arrive before dawn or book a guided tour.
+A reasonable plan, with access booked in advance and a clear sense of which lake comes first, makes the whole day go more smoothly.

 Outside of peak summer weekends and the larch window, it is considerably easier.
 Early June, mid-October, or any mid-week day in shoulder season can feel like a different place.